-In 2014, an estimated 8,900 Ontarians were diagnosed with colorectal cancer, and approximately 3,400 Ontarians will die from it.
+Every year, over 9,000 Ontarians (slightly more men than women) will be diagnosed with colorectal cancer, and over 3,000 Ontarians will die from it.

 In 2011–2012, approximately 30% of Ontarians 50–74 years old were screened for colorectal cancer using the fecal occult blood test (FOBT).

 Ontario has among the highest rates of colorectal cancer in the world.
 Colorectal cancer is the second leading cause of cancer in Ontario for men and women combined.

 The risk of getting colorectal cancer increases with age, with over 90% of new cases diagnosed in people 50 years of age and over.
 It can take up to 10 years or more to develop to an advanced stage.
 That’s why it’s important for both men and women to know the symptoms of colorectal cancer, how to reduce the risk of getting cancer and when to go for screening.

 Screening people at average risk of colorectal cancer

 - ColonCancerCheck recommends screening with a fecal occult blood test (FOBT) every two years for asymptomatic people ages 50 to 74 without a family history of colorectal cancer.